Vasudevanand Saraswati: Final Message

 In the morning of the day of his scheduled departure, after the daily discourse, Maharaj addressed the assembly as follows:

 Today I wish to convey to you the essence of all that I have been preaching all my life through my discourses and writings.
 The primary objective of human life is to obtain liberation (from the recurring cycles of birth and death).
 To this end, one should carry out one's religious obligations as ordained by the scriptures, consistent with his Varna and Ashram.
 This will lead to the steadiness of mind so essential for the next step viz. study (Shravan), contemplation (Manan) and meditation (Nididhyasan) of Vedanta (conclusion of Vedas).
 Emphasis should be on the study i.e. the listening to discourses by detached and realized persons.
 This will diminish the temptation of mind.
-(The resultant) righteous (Sattvic) tendency is alone conducive to the spiritual ascent of man.
+(The resultant) righteous (Sattvic) tendency is alone conductive to the spiritual ascent of man.

 To cultivate Sattvic nature, diet has to be wholesome (Hit), measured (Mit) and pure (Medhya).
 The signs of Sattvic nature are: